aaronparker/aaronparker.github.io/_posts/2009-01-22-fixing-windows-briefcase.md

 Extract this icon to a local folder - I usually place custom icons in _C:\Windows\Media_.
-Then change the following three registry values to &#8220;%SystemRoot%\Media\Briefcase.ico&#8221; (without the quotes):
+Then change the following three registry values to "%SystemRoot%\Media\Briefcase.ico" (without the quotes):

 [table id=11 /]